 Working with perpetrators

-The Lookout is primarily designed to support workers who respond to victim/survivors of family violence.
-However the reality is that many professionals will also encounter family violence perpetrators as part of their work.
+The Lookout is primarily designed to support professionals who support victim survivors of family violence.
+However, the reality is many professionals will also encounter people who perpetrate family violence in their lines of work.

-This section provides introductory information about family violence perpetrators, where to go for support and referral if your client uses violence, and specialised training you can undertake to build your skills in working effectively with perpetrators.
+In this section you can find out where to go for support and referral if your client uses violence, and specialised training you can undertake to build your skills in working effectively with perpetrators.

 Who perpetrates family violence?